|

 only

-require you agreeing to the new (lower) charge.
-This may
+require you agreeing to a new (lower) charge.
+More often, offers give

 include promotions that are being offered to new customers.
 Watch out,